 Admissions Advising: Admissions Advising sessions are offered to all incoming students through online group webinars.
 Additionally, all new students are encouraged to review the College website, printed materials, and admissions prep videos prior to signing the enrollment agreement.
-Admissions advising information ensures the expectations and demands of the program are clearly outlined and understood by the student.
+Admissions Advising sessions ensure the expectations and demands of the program are clearly outlined and understood by the student.

-Admission advising sessions occur prior to students' arrival on campus and can be completed either in person through a scheduled meeting with Director of Admissions or through webinars hosted by the College.
+Admission Advising sessions occur prior to students' arrival on campus and can be completed either in person through a scheduled meeting with the Dean of Students or through webinars hosted by the College.